TREC-AToMiC/trec-atomic.github.io/docs/_posts/2023-04-05-paper-accepted.md

 - [GitHub](https://github.com/TREC-AToMiC/AToMiC)
 - [HuggingFace Hub](https://huggingface.co/TREC-AToMiC)

-WTo aid exploration of the dataset, we have included notebooks [here](https://github.com/TREC-AToMiC/AToMiC/tree/main/notebooks).
+To aid exploration of the dataset, we have included notebooks [here](https://github.com/TREC-AToMiC/AToMiC/tree/main/notebooks).
-TAdditionally, the resource paper that accompanies the dataset is now available on [arXiv](https://arxiv.org/abs/2304.01961).
+Additionally, the resource paper that accompanies the dataset is now available on [arXiv](https://arxiv.org/abs/2304.01961).

 ## Changes
 - Expanded the text collection by including text-only samples (English Wikipedia articles) without any associated images.
 The previous version (v0.1) only contained paired image-text examples.